Here is the CMT Uptime check phrase

 Requirements

 Pilot project recipients are expected to present results at the annual Biomarker Network meeting, held directly before the Population Association of America annual meeting each year.
 Recipients are required to cite the Biomarker Network as a source of funding support for any publications or presentations that emerge from funding (R24 AG037898).
 Recipients are also required to submit annual reports of pilot outcomes, including publications, presentations, or proposals emanating from the pilot award.
-Recipients will provide information (e.g., human subjects information, papers) to Network staff for annual progress reports.
+Recipients will provide information (e.g., human subjects information, papers) to Network staff for annual progress reports; the Network will reach out for needed details.

 Expected Outcomes